saurabh33846/cryptoverse-bootcamp/src/instructions/exercise1.md

 # Exercise 1 -  Create NewsCard component
 ## Objective
-Create a news component as same way we crearted Currency component which will show show **News Component** text on UI.
+Create a news component as same way we crearted Currency component which will show show **News Card Component** text on UI.
 After completing this exercise you will be able to

  - Creating a static React component.